 I originally planned on buying mostly generic party decor in the theme of black, red, and white and only purchasing a few actual Cars decor.
 Surprisingly, I couldn’t find a single Cars party decoration at the store.
 When I searched online, everything licensed was a little more than I wanted to spend so I knew I had to get creative.

 The main part of my back drop was a simple red plastic table cloth I got from The Dollar Tree that I hung from the ceiling with tape.
 Once you take the tablecloth out of the packaging, it’s going to have a lot of lines and wrinkles throughout.
-You can can rid of these fold lines by using a hairdryer on it on a warm setting to smooth out the wrinkles.
+You can get rid of these fold lines by using a hairdryer on it on a warm setting to smooth out the wrinkles.

 I also printed out a black and white checkered pattern and cut the paper into strips which I then taped to the top border of my backdrop.